Skip to main content

 The average prime offer rate (APOR) is a survey-based estimate of annual percentage rates (APRs) currently offered on prime mortgage loans.
 It is used to calculate “rate spread” for Home Mortgage Disclosure Act (HMDA) reporting purposes and to determine whether the loan is a higher priced mortgage loan under Regulation Z. APOR is calculated and published weekly by the Federal Financial Institutions Examination Council (FFIEC).

-Under UCD requirements, clients must submit the “rate spread” (difference between the APR and APOR reported under the HMDA, as well as whether a loan is ATR Exempt or subject to ATR.
+Under UCD requirements, clients must submit the APR and the APOR in the UCD xml file as well as the Ability to Repay (ATR) Method Type (General or Exempt).
 These UCD data points can help clients determine compliance with the revised definition of QM.
 For more information, see our UCD webpage.
-The UCD reporting file is available at Appendix I – Uniform Closing Dataset.
+The UCD requirements are available at Appendix I – Uniform Closing Dataset.